dsccommunity/xWebDeploy/README.md

 ### Unreleased

-* Updated appveyor.yml to the default template.
+* Update appveyor.yml to use the default template.
 * Activated the GitHub App Stale on the GitHub repository.
 * Updated manifest property PowerShellVersion to '4.0' to pass tests.
 * Added unit_template.ps1 to Tests\Unit folder.
+* Added default template files .codecov.yml, .gitattributes, and .gitignore, and .vscode folder.

 ### 1.2.0.0
 * xWebPackageDeploy: Fixed comparison to check if Destination contains any backslash